86.3 per cent paid to pub staff

 The current scheme of paying monthly bonuses to all pub employees, subject to certain criteria, started in 1998, with a government-approved free share scheme introduced in 2003.

-Bonuses and share schemes provide an extra incentive for people to stay with the company: there are 18 employees who have worked for the company for over 30 years, 584 for over 20 years, 3,668 for over 10 years and 10,663 for over five years.
-Since 2006, the company has paid £520 million to its employees in respect of bonuses and free shares.
+Bonuses and share schemes provide an extra incentive for people to stay with the company: there are 27 employees who have worked for the company for more than 30 years, 691 for more than 20 years, 4,213 for more than 10 years and 11,539 for more than five years.

-Employees are eligible for bonuses from the commencement of their employment and are eligible for free shares after 18 months.
-In the financial year ended July 2023, bonuses and free shares of £36 million were awarded (see table^ below), with 88 per cent of employees receiving a bonus and/or shares in that period.
+In the six months to January 2025, bonuses and free shares of £20 million were awarded (see table1 below), with 97 per cent of employees receiving a bonus and/or shares in that period.

+As of January 2025, 23,507 of our 41,500 employees have been awarded free shares in the company.
 It’s probably true to say that no one earns a vast fortune from these schemes.

 However, as far as the company is aware, Wetherspoon consistently pays a bigger percentage of its profits to its employees, by way of bonuses and free shares, than any other large pub/restaurant company or retailer.

-Since the share scheme was introduced, Wetherspoon has awarded 25.9 million shares to employees – approximately 19.9 per cent of all shares in existence today.
+Since the share scheme was introduced, Wetherspoon has awarded 30 million shares to employees – approximately 25 per cent of all shares in existence today.

 Wetherspoon’s chief executive, John Hutson, said: “People are vital to the success of the business.